 Since you’re going to have to take a credit inquiry, here’s a better idea..

 American Express will let you re-allocate credit limits on your personal (non-business) cards.
-So if you have two different cards each with $10k limits, for example, you may be able to move $5k from one and add it to another (leaving you with a $15k limit on one card and a $5k limit on the other).
-Personally speaking, I had success using this technique – I had an unused Blue Card with a $16k limit and I transferred $15k of its limit to another AmEx credit card.
+So, if you have two different cards each with $10k limits, for example, you may be able to move $5k from one and add it to another (leaving you with a $15k limit on one card and a $5k limit on the other).
+Many forum members have enjoyed success using this technique, so fear not if you’re thinking this is more theory than practice.

-But what happens if you don’t have any other AmEx accounts – OR – you do and you don’t want to decrease their limits?
-Well, many people reportedly have had great success by opening a brand new account and then re-allocating some of its credit limit to the card you want to have a higher limit on.
-In fact I’ve heard from many who have been more satisfied going this route, then the amount of increase they get if request the usual way.
+But what happens if you don’t have any other AmEx accounts – OR – you do and you don’t want to decrease any existing credit limits?
+Well, many people reportedly have experienced success in opening a brand new account and then re-allocating some of its credit limit to the card on which you want to have a higher limit.
+As with the reallocation technique, there are many forum users who have been more satisfied going this route compared to the amount of credit line increase they expected had it been requested in the usual way.

-What are the best offers for 2013 to do this with?
+What are the best Amex offers for 2015 with which to attempt this?

 Method #2: Request An Increase on Existing Account (Not Advisable)

-This is the most conventional way to go about increasing your credit card’s limit, but also the least preferable due to the (1) hard credit inquiry, and (2) you might only get a very small credit line increase, if you get one at all.
+This is the most conventional way to go about increasing your credit card’s limit, but also the least preferable due to the (1) hard credit inquiry, and (2) you might only get a very small credit line increase, if you in fact receive one at all.

 It used to be that you could request a credit limit increase from the AmEx website quite easily when you were logged into your account.
 However you’ve probably noticed that option is no where to be found over the last few years, not even on the account services page (seen above).